 A retail store wants to borrow a large sum of money from their bank to open a new shop, using its current premises as security against the loan.

 An agreement is put in place using a fixed charge debenture.
-Registered at Companies House, the debenture details the loan specifics, including the amount, interest rate and term length, as well as the fact that the loan is secured against the business’ original premises.
+Registered at Companies House, the debenture details the small business loan specifics, including the amount, interest rate and term length, as well as the fact that the loan is secured against the business’ original premises.

 If the retailer pays back the loan according to the debenture terms, then no further action is taken.
 However, if the company goes into liquidation because it's unable to pay its debts, the debenture would ensure that the lender is repaid before any other creditors.